-The appropriate use of pupils' first languages in design and technology lessons can be crucial to their attainment.
-Engagement and access to design and technology can be impeded if a pupil's first language is not appropriately supported.
+The appropriate use of pupils' first languages in art lessons can be crucial to their attainment.
+Engagement and access to art can be impeded if a pupil's first language is not appropriately supported.
 Here are some golden rules for first-language use.